-The @ symbol is used to reference the root-addressable context.
+The underscore "" symbol is used to reference the top level (root) context.

 '''

-@. assert x=1,y=2;
+. assert x=1,y=2;

-assert @.x=1, @.y=2;
+assert .x=1,.y=2;

 '''

 The context symbols, % and \$, are used for contexts that contain special built-in terms or terms that apply only to the scope of the current source file or macro expansion.
 These are topics for other sections.